keywordsalad/thisfieldwas.green/site/_drafts/embracing-nondeterminism-part-1.md

 Complexities can be characterized in terms of **effects**.
 Each of the following effects center on some dimension of nondeterminism that imposes complexity:

 :::{.wide-list-items}
 * **Time and Async** as in asynchronous operations against disk access and network boundaries, such as API calls, database queries, or streaming from files.
+Multithreading and concurrency imply asynchronous operations.
 Long-running operations may be asynchronous without requiring IO.
 * **IO** as in synchronous operations against disk access and network boundaries.
 * **Presence** as some functions may not produce anything for some inputs.
 * **Length** as database queries return zero or many rows, streaming data over the network implies infinitely many of "something", and long-running programs act as consumers of an infinite input.